53 unanswered questions I still have after seeing “Us” twice

 - If the government shut down the cloning experiment that created the Tethered, why did they keep all the Tethered alive?
 Is it because the Tethered are part of a separate experiment?
 If so, what could that experiment be?
 Could it be an attempt to see whether the Tethered would ever organize and try to pull off something like the events of the movie?

 - Did Red know the entire time that she and Adelaide switched places?
 It seems obvious that she did, but she never reveals it while monologuing.
-That could simply be for the viewer’s benefit, to parcel out the information to us, but it’s possible she just repressed it.
+That could simply be for the viewer’s benefit, to parcel out the information, but is it possible she just repressed it?

-- Did Adelaide know the entire time what she as a child did to Red in order to switch places, or did that just come rushing back to her at the end?
+- Did Adelaide know the entire time what she, as a child, did to Red, or did that all just come rushing back to her at the end?
 Has she been living with this information the whole time and that’s why she says at one point, “I have a hard time, uh, talking”?
-We only know what her life is like from this one weekend.
-Is she awkward with everybody because she knows that she’s an impostor pretending, or did she just repress all that?
+We only know what she is like from seeing how she behaves during this one weekend.
+Is she awkward with everybody because she knows she’s an impostor, or did she just repress all that?
 Is this the ultimate example of “forgetting where you came from”?

 - Why did Red not escape as a child?
 Did she not know she could?
 By the time she learned that she could and broke her tether through dancing, did she decide instead that it was more important to free the Tethered than to just help herself?